-Michaela O’Donnell is a De Pree Center Fellow and an Adjunct Instructor of Practical Theology and Leadership at Fuller Seminary.
+Michaela O’Donnell Long is De Pree Center's Lead Strategist, a Senior Fellow, and an Adjunct Instructor of Practical Theology and Leadership at Fuller Seminary.
 She holds an MDiv from Fuller and is currently finishing up a PhD in Practical Theology.
 Michaela’s doctoral work highlights spiritual practices that contribute to the formation of high-impact entrepreneurs.

 In her time as a graduate student, Michaela has received funding for her Christian Entrepreneurs Project, been a two-time De Pree Center Doctoral Fellow, a Christian Leaders Doctoral Fellow, a Fuller Seminary Center for Advanced Theological Studies Scholarship recipient, participated in a Wabash Grant initiative called Educating for Agility, and been part of an innovative spiritual formation group, Into The Noise, funded by Austin Theological Seminary.